AUSFTA Joint Committee Meeting

 Doing business under AUSFTA

 Your business could benefit from AUSFTA if your product qualifies for preferential treatment (e.g. the elimination of applicable tariffs).

 In the context of the finalisation of the negotiations for AUSFTA, the United States also created a new visa category – the E-3 – which to date is available only to Australians seeking to work in the United States.
 For more information on E-3 visas, see our fact sheet 'E-3 Visas for the United States'.

 Have tariffs been eliminated for your product?

 All tariffs have been eliminated for imported products from the United States into Australia.
-See Annex 2-B (Australia tariff schedule) of AUSFTA if you would like to see in detail.
+Please search or browse the FTA Portal if you would like to see detail.
+Alternatively, see Annex 2-B (Australia tariff schedule) of AUSFTA.

 Most tariffs have been eliminated for exported products from Australia to the United States.
 See Annex 2-B (US tariff schedule) of AUSFTA to check if the tariff for the product you’d like to export from Australia to the United States has been eliminated.

 The AUSFTA tariff schedules contain several columns setting out the following: